‘80s Retrofuturism12 min read by

 An accessory attachment could be fastened to enable motorized winding.
 Though it would require more batteries, add weight, and likely create another point of failure for this brittle plastic gadget.

 A few folks have complained about the sounds that the camera makes.
-Its high-pitched noise signals are reminiscent of the cheap electronic toys of the ‘90s, yet surprisingly fitting with the retrofuturistic design of this camera.
-This Pentax will beep when you set it on self-timer, make a continuous noise if it determines that the scene is too dark to expose properly, and produce a soft but also high-pitched sound when the trigger is half-pressed, and it’s good to take a shot.
-Unlike the prefocus, which you can only reset when completely releasing the trigger, the autoexposure measurements are taken continuously while the button down, so the sound may change from “under-exposed warning” to “good” as you move around.
+Its high-pitched noise signals are reminiscent of the cheap electronic toys, yet surprisingly fitting with the retrofuturistic design of this camera.
+This Pentax will beep when you set it on self-timer, make a continuous noise if it determines that the scene is too dark to expose properly and produce a soft, high-pitched sound when the trigger is half-pressed and it’s ready to take a shot.
+Unlike the prefocus, which you can only reset when completely releasing the trigger, the autoexposure measurements are taken continuously while the button is half-pressed, so the sound may change from “under-exposed warning” to “good” as you move around.

-Having finished shooting the roll, a neat reverse winder at the bottom of the camera may be unfolded and turned.
-Don’t forget to click the small silver button to unlock the gears.
+Having finished shooting the roll, a neat-looking reverse winder at the bottom of the camera may be unfolded and turned.
+The small silver button unlocks the gears.
 Pulling the winder opens the cover.

 The camera’s shell is constructed from plastic with a few metal components.
-While brass chassis are often regarded as superior, quality plastic can yield a much lighter package.
+While brass chassis is often regarded as superior, quality plastic yields a much lighter package.

-PC35AF’s body is invisioned as a premium pocketable device.
+PC35AF’s body is envisioned as a premium pocketable device.
 The jet-black polymer is well-moulded and cut.
 The camera seems very sturdy and comes with some heft.